akashbhattacharya/WebCrawler/README.md

 # WebCrawler
- Python module for a web crawler/scraper.
+ Python module used to scrape websites and create an index which allows for relevance based searches.